honestbee/honestbee.github.io/_posts/2017-07-20-drone-helm-repository.markdown

 }
 ```

-#### S3 Repository set up
+#### Setting up the S3 components for a Helm Repository

-To ensure the repository is only accessible internally, we [restrict s3 bucket access to a particular VPC](https://stackoverflow.com/questions/25539057/restricting-s3-bucket-access-to-a-vpc) (as Helm auth support was still in flux).

-Every key component is defined in code as below and takes the following parameters as variables:
+Armed with the vpc endpoint and other parameters as below, we provide Terraform snippets for the remaining key components here:

 - `aws_region`: The AWS Region of choice
 - `domain_name`: Internal domain name.
 This is a private hosted zone associated with our internal VPCs.
 - `bucket_name_prefix`: Prefix for the bucket on the internal domain.
-- `vpc_endpoint`:  A VPC endpoint which enables you to create a private connection between your VPC and another AWS service without requiring access over the Internet.
-We choose to pass the id in as a parameter to this module.
+- `vpc_endpoint`:  the VPC endpoint defined above.
+We choose to pass the id in as a parameter to this Terraform module.

-Here is the Terraform configuration for the bucket policy to restrict access to our private connection:
+The Terraform configuration for the bucket policy restricting access to our s3 bucket is:

 ```hcl
 data  "aws_iam_policy_document" "s3-read" {